 If You Ain’t First, You’re Last

-Only around 1 out of every 10 users even bother to click at all, and most of those clicks come from the very first slide.
+Only around 1 percent of users even bother to click on a particular feature, and nearly 90 percent of those clicks come from the very first slide.
 If users aren’t clicking on any of the other slides, it’s because they don’t even wait around to see them.
 Patience is a virtue…?

 Sliders Discriminate (they can’t help it, they’re from a different day and age)